Blog

 Follow-up care is equally important.
 Attend all recommended appointments, follow your doctor’s treatment plan, and keep copies of every medical record, bill, and prescription.
 Gaps in treatment give insurance companies ammunition to question the severity of your injuries.
 This applies to all personal injury cases, whether from a fall, a car accident, or a workplace incident.

-Step 3: Report the Accident to the Property Owner or Manager
+Step 3: Notify the Property Owner or Manager

 After addressing your immediate medical needs, report the accident to the person in charge of the property where you fell.
 This might be a store manager, a restaurant supervisor, a landlord, or a government office.